loeweX/Forward-Forward/README.md

-# Pytorch Reimplementation of the Forward-Forward Algorithm
+# Reimplementation of the Forward-Forward Algorithm

 This is a reimplementation of Geoffrey Hinton's Forward-Forward Algorithm in Python/Pytorch.